dwsmart32/arxiv2notion/readme.md

 - To change the schedule, edit the cron expression in `.github/workflows/main.yml`.

 ---
-## 🔍 What if I want to run seperate database table in parallel?
+## 🔍 What if I want to run additional database table in parallel?
 1. Add `notion_arxiv2.py` file as you did
 2. Make new database table in your new notion page.
 3. Change `DATABASE_ID` of `notion_arxiv2.py` into `DATABASE_ID_2` (or whatever you like)